edgedb/easy-edgedb/chapter8/index.md

 };
 ```

 So is there a way to include `age` if the type is an `NPC` and `number` if the type is a `Crewman`?
 Yes, there is!
 We can use the `is` keyword inside square brackets to specify the type.
-Here's how it works:
+Here's how it works in our query on `Person` objects:

 - `.name`: this stays the same, because `Person` has this property
 - `.age`: this belongs to the `NPC` type, so change it to `[is NPC].age`